 Keto Diet in People with Kidney Problems

 Renal disease is one condition that does not go with a keto diet.
-Kidneys process much of our bodies waste.
-When the kidneys function is impaired, broken down parts of protein can accumulate in an unhealthy way.
-In fact, a low protein diet is usually prescribed to people with kidney problems (26).
+Kidneys process much of our body's waste.
+When the kidney's function is impaired, broken-down parts of protein can accumulate in an unhealthy way.
+In fact, a low-protein diet is usually prescribed to people with kidney problems (26).
 Therefore, if you have renal disease, a keto diet is probably not right for you.

 Keto Diet in Pregnancy and Breastfeeding

 While this hasn’t ever been formally studied, it’s not recommended to eat a ketogenic diet if you’re pregnant or breastfeeding.

 The body does phenomenal things during pregnancy.
-Breast milk takes a large amount of additional sugar from mom in order to provide the baby with everything it needs.
+Breast milk takes a large amount of additional sugar from the mom in order to provide the baby with everything it needs.
 This is one of the reasons why breastfeeding can lead to such effective weight loss (27).

 While you certainly don’t need to go wild with carb consumption during this time, it is recommended that if you’re pregnant or breastfeeding you consume at least 50g of carbohydrates per day.
 This is still considered a moderately low carbohydrate diet and allows you to continue being healthy and safe for yourself and your baby.

 Keto Flu & Other Side Effects

 Many people do feel somewhat uncomfortable when they first start their keto diet - often referred to as the keto flu.
 The most common symptoms are nausea, headache, constipation, fatigue, decreased energy, and hunger.
 While this often goes away after approximately the first month, some people experience more significant effects than others.

 Vitamin deficiencies can also occur if you’re not vigilant about ensuring you’re getting all of the micronutrients you need.
 Vitamin D and Calcium are common nutrients that may be missed.
 If these deficiencies are sustained they can lead to weak bones (osteopenia), among other problems.
 Other potential consequences include decreased libido, an increased risk of kidney stones and gout (through increased uric acid), and decreased thyroid hormone (T3) (28).